opencasestudies/ocs-bp-diet/README.md

 ### Citation

-To cite this case study:
+To cite this case study please use:

 Wright, Carrie and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020). <https://www.opencasestudies.org/ocs-bp-diet/>.
 Exploring global